Updated Jul 23, 2024 18 min read

 - Simulate real-world usage: Create scenarios that mimic typical user actions and interactions with the system.

-- Example Scenario: A user logs in, searches for a product, adds it to the cart, and completes a purchase.
+- Example Scenario: A user logs in, searches for a product, adds it to the cart, and completes a purchase

 Step 4: Incorporate Variability and Peak Load Conditions